-Methods of Assessment for this Evaluation: Direct Observation Review of Raw Data Review of Audiotapes Review of Case Notes/Chart Review Case Presentations Review of Reports Feedback of Other Staff Assessment of Intern's Competencies and Tr raining Goals Please rate intern on each of the following cates N/A = Not Assessed or Not Applicable 1 = Concerns Noted; Remedial Work Needed 2 = Beginning-level Competency; Intensive Su 3 = Intermediate-level Competency; Routine S 4 = High-Intermediate Competency; Supervision Expected at Completion of Internship 5 = Advanced Competency; Autonomous Prace pervision Needed upervision Needed on Needed for Non-routine Cases; Level of Competency program participants at various levels of functions specialized diagnostic interviewing, assessment Competency 1: Evidence-Based Diagnostic Interviewing biopsychosocial evaluation, make a DSM-V cli SKILLS es in inpatient and outpatient levels of care working with oning and stages of change, for interns to develop broad and a intervention, consultation, and supervision skills; Interviewing: Interns will be able to conduct a detailed nical diagnosis, write a case conceptualization, and make This competency is a Program-Specific Competency which 1.
-Diagnostic Interviewing 2.
-Diagnostic Classification and D iagnosis 3.
-Case Conceptualization, Recom amendation, and Case Disposition Overall Rating for EVIDENCE-BA SED DIAGNOSTIC INTERVIEWING give verbal feedback, and present the results in this competency includes: 1.
-Select and apply assessment method reflect the science of measurement a Interns will be able to conduct a psychological assessment, a written report in a timely manner.
-Consistent with IR C-8I, is that draw from the best available empirical literature and that and psychometrics; collect relevant data using multiple sources and questions of the assessment as well as relevant diversity int.

-2. Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective.
-3. Communicate orally and in written documents the findings and implications of the assessment in an accurate and effective manner sensitive to a range of audiences.
-Overall Rating for EVIDENCE-BASED ASSESSMENT Comments: Competency 3: Evidence-Based Intervention: Interns will be able to effectively use person-centered, transformation, resilience, and recovery-based models of care; an informed, transtheoretical approach to intervention planning; and evidence-based and empirically supported practices as guiding principles to integrate a variety of orientations and trauma-informed services for persons with severe mental illness and dual-diagnosis across all stages of change and ego functioning.
+Methods of Assessment for this Evaluation: Direct Observation Review of Raw Data Review of Audiotapes Review of Case Notes/Chart Review Case Presentations Review of Reports Feedback of Other Staff Assessment of Intern's Competencies and Tr raining Goals Please rate intern on each of the following cates N/A = Not Assessed or Not Applicable 1 = Concerns Noted; Remedial Work Needed 2 = Beginning-level Competency; Intensive Su 3 = Intermediate-level Competency; Routine S 4 = High-Intermediate Competency; Supervision Expected at Completion of Internship 5 = Advanced Competency; Autonomous Prace upervision Needed Supervision Needed On Needed for Non-routine Cases; Level of Competency program participants at various levels of functions specialized diagnostic interviewing, assessment Competency 1: Evidence-Based Assessment: give verbal feedback, and present the results in es in inpatient and outpatient levels of care working with oning and stages of change, for interns to develop broad and t, intervention, consultation, and supervision skills; Interns will be able to conduct a psychological assessment, a written report in a timely manner.
+Consistent with IR C-8I, reflect the science of measurement a Is that draw from the best available empirical literature and that and psychometrics; collect relevant data using multiple sources and questions of the assessment as well as relevant diversity nt. to inform case conceptualization, cla ng current research and professional standards and guidelines, assification, and recommendations, while guarding against ing the aspects of assessment that are subjective from those that 3.
+Communicate orally and in written accurate and effective manner sensit documents the findings and implications of the assessment in an tive to a range of audiences.
+Overall Rating for EVIDENCE-BA ASED ASSESSMENT integrate a variety of orientations and trauma-informed services for persons with severe mental illness and dual-diagnosis across all stages of change and ego functioning.
 And they will be able to formulate psychotherapy cases and present them in verbal and written form.
 They also will be able to select meaningful process and outcome measures and to utilize them for ongoing feedback and continuous process improvements in both clinical work and administrative processes.
 Consistent with IR C-8I, this competency includes: 1.
 Establish and maintain effective relationships with the recipients of psychological services.
 2. Develop evidence-based intervention plans specific to the service delivery goals.
 3. Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables; and 4.
-Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking.
-5. Demonstrate the ability to apply the relevant literature to clinical decision making; and 6.
+Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking. \\\\\ 5.
+Demonstrate the ability to apply the relevant literature to clinical decision making; and 6.
 Evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing evaluation.
-Overall Rating for EVIDENCE BASED INTERVENTION Comments:
+Overall Rating for EVIDENCE BASED INTERVENTION Comments: Competency 3: Supervision: Interns will be able to effectively utilize supervision, and to provide mentoring and supervision to practicum students or other health professionals.
+Consistent with IR C-8I, this competency includes: